Arsenic in Play Structures

 - Send the sample to the Center for Environmental Health (2201 Broadway, Suite 302; Oakland, CA 94612)

-- Within two weeks we’ll let you know the arsenic concentration of your sample.
+- We’ll let you know the arsenic concentration of your sample.

 - CEH does not charge for testing, but we welcome donations.